khulnasoft-lab/design.khulnasoft.com/contents/components/tabs.md

 ### When to use

--  To show one content section at a time while maintaining a view of related options that reveal parallel content.
+-  To show one content section at a time while maintaining a view of related options.

 ### When not to use